haberdashPI/vscode-master-key/notes.md

 release 0.2.0 onwards

-TODO: fix bug where final paragraph of docs is dropped
+TODO: fix regression where now the markdown preview doesn't seem to be working...
 TODO: remove `cursorToTop` `moveCursor` works just fine in the desktop app

 Visual doc improvements: